 What is the definition of micro-management?
-It means a management style of a manager who closely observes or controls the work of subordinates and/or manages with excessive control and/or attention to details.
-The manager has a lack of trust, is never quite satisfied, enjoys finding errors in others work, wants to be in control of all the decision making.
+It means a manager’s management style who closely observes or controls subordinates’ work and manages excessive control and attention to detail.
+The manager lacks trust, is never quite satisfied, enjoys finding errors in others’ work, and wants to control all the decision-making.
 Micromanagement usually has a negative effect in the workplace.

 This topic has a lot of different opinions and viewpoints.
-This is my personal viewpoint, there may be times as a Leader you will have to utilize some aspects of micro-managing with a staff member.
+Here is my perspective; there may be times as a Leader you will have to utilize micro-managing aspects with a staff member.

-Possible reasons of when to use some aspects of micro-management in a positive way:
+Possible reasons of when to use some aspects of micro-management positively:

-There are times when you need to review employees work flow, time management, work performances and when an employee is experiencing lack of motivation and focus with tasks or is just plain struggling with work performance.
-When this is occurring assist the employee through coaching, give additional training and feedback which may include an action plan to assist them with how to succeed.
+You need to review employees’ workflow, time management, work performances, and when an employee is experiencing a lack of motivation and focus with tasks or is just plain struggling with work performance.
+When this occurs, assist the employee through coaching and give additional training and feedback, including an action plan to help them succeed.

 The choice is up to the employee if they want to succeed by accepting the coaching, training, and action plan.
-The leader can provide the guidance and tools however it is truly up to the employee if they want to be open to success through listening, asking additional questions and be accountable for their career.
-The employee needs to take responsibility for their mistakes and correct them.
-By learning from those mistakes and doing it right the next time.
+The leader can provide the guidance and tools; however, it is truly up to the employee to be open to success through listening, asking additional questions, and being accountable for their career.
+The employee needs to take responsibility for their mistakes and correct them by learning from those mistakes and doing it right.